zakdances/Anim/README.md

 Index Offset Delays

-If you place a number wrapped in a string directly in front of an Anim that contains animations, Anim will assign each view in the that following Anim a delay of that number multiplayed by the views index.
+If you place a number wrapped in a string directly in front of an Anim that contains animations, Anim will assign each view in that following Anim a delay of that number multiplayed by the views index.

 ```NSArray *timeline = @[  @".2" , [Anim a:@"spin" vs:myViews d:.2] ];```